Configure Discounts

 Discount limitations provide rules for the use of discounts, in addition to the discount conditions you already configured.
 For example, you may want to limit shoppers to using a discount only one time, or limit the discount to $50 worth of value.
 You may also want to require that shoppers enter a coupon code to receive the discount.
 If you do not want to apply a discount limitation, leave it blank.The Discount Limitations configuration form

-1. Specify a maximum discount value per redemption.
+1. Specify a Max Discount Value (Per Redemption).
 For example, you have a Buy One Get One Free discount on potted plants.
 However, you limit the max discount value per redemption to $30.
 In this case, a shopper who buys a $35 potted plant must pay $5 for the second plant.

-2. Specify a maximum discount value per order.
+2. Specify a Max Discount Value (Per Order).
 For example, you have a 40% sale on all products.
 However, you limit the max discount value per order to $100.
 In this case, a shopper receives the discount only for the first $250 worth of goods in their order.

-3. Specify a total number of redemptions.
+3. Specify a maximum number of Total Redemptions that applies across all of a customer's orders.
 For example, you have a 10% discount on five distinct items in your store.
 However, you limit the max number of redemptions to three.
 In this case, shoppers receive the discount on all five items if they purchase all the items with their first order.
 However, if a shopper purchases the items one at a time in separate orders to space out purchases, they receive the discount only on the first three orders.

 If a maximum amount of redemptions is set here at the discount level, then the discount will only work when the shopper is logged into their customer account.
 If you want a discount to be available for guest shoppers, you must leave this option blank and instead set the maximum redemption amount on the coupon set.

-4. Specify a total number of redemptions per order.
+4. Specify a limit of Max Redemptions (Per Order).
 For example, you have a 10% discount on five distinct items in your store.
 However, you limit the max number of redemptions per order to three.
-In this case, a shopper who purchases all five discounted items receives the discount on only the three most expensive items.
+In this case, a shopper who purchases all five discounted items in one order receives the discount on only the three most expensive items.

 If a maximum amount of redemptions is set here at the discount level, then the discount will only work when the shopper is logged into their customer account.
 If you want a discount to be available for guest shoppers, you must leave this option disabled and instead set the maximum redemption amount on the coupon set.